Taizhou, Zhejiang: Climate

 Taizhou has a humid subtropical climate (Köppen Cfa) with four distinctive seasons.
 Occasionally struck by typhoons in the summers, the climate characterised by hot, humid summers and drier and cold winters with occasional snow.
 The mean annual temperature is 16.6 to 17.5 °C from north to south east coastal area, while mean annual rainfall ranges from 1185 to 2029 mm.

 Economy and industry

-Taizhou is one of the birthplace of China's private economy in the early days of economic reforms in China.
-It is the cradle of the Chinese private economy, the name of Taizhou Model is after it.
+Taizhou is one of the birthplaces of China's private economy in the early days of economic reforms in China and is considered to the cradle of private enterprise in China.
+The term "Taizhou Model" refers to the city's economic development model induced by private sector initiatives along with local-government support.
 It is the 4th most populous, and the 4th largest industrial prefecture-level city in Zhejiang Province as of 2011.

-Chinese automotive manufacturing company Geely was founded in Taizhou which completes its acquisition of Volvo Cars in 2010, is one of China's top ten auto manufacturers.
+Chinese automotive manufacturing company Geely was founded in Taizhou, which completed its acquisition of Volvo Cars in 2010.
+It is one of China's top ten automotive manufacturers.

-Chinese auto parts manufacturer based Yuanhuan was one of China auto parts manufacturer based, here can produce all auto parts for vehicles.
+Chinese auto parts manufacturer based Yuhuan a major auto parts manufacturer is also based in Taizhou.

 The largest HVAC fan company Yilida is also located in Taizhou.
-It is listed on Shenzhen Stock Exchange (Stock #002686) and has acquired Fulihua fan company in Suzhou in 2012.
+It is listed on Shenzhen Stock Exchange (Stock #002686) and had acquired Fulihua fan company in Suzhou in 2012.